amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

   ![](images/150/image011-2.png)

 ### Step 3:  Cloning your repository locally

 In order to easily update and upload files into your Developer repository, we will clone the newly created DevCS repository onto your (VM) machine.

-- <u>When using an Oracle provided environment</u>, go to your VNC viewer desktop and open a Terminal window.
-- <u>When using a personal instance</u>, open a Terminal window on your laptop
+- <u>open a Terminal window on your laptop
 - In the home directory, create a directory where you will clone the repository, and move into this directory:

 ```